 Choosing an excellent hosting service is your first priority.
+A good option to consider is Liquid Web.
 If you are targeting a specific region, it is essential to have a hosting provider in that region.
 Be aware that hosting providers make all kinds of claims that sound better than reality.

 The most affordable are shared hosting accounts.
 If you have the money and you want faster and more reliable hosting, you need VPS (Virtual Private Hosting) or dedicated hosting.
 If you are getting started with your eCommerce site or business website, shared hosting will be sufficient until your site size and visitor numbers increase.